Whitey on the Moon: Background, recording, and content

 Gil Scott-Heron was a poet, jazz musician, scholar, and novelist of Jamaican and African American descent.
 His 1970 debut album, Small Talk at 125th and Lenox, contained spoken word pieces that showcased his many literary and musical influences, including Langston Hughes, Malcolm X, and the Last Poets.
 Scott-Heron stated that he was inspired to write "Whitey on the Moon" by a statement from writer and activist Eldridge Cleaver, who argued that the space program was intended to distract the United States from problems within, and to suppress discontent.
 Scott-Heron wrote the poem in the summer of 1969.
 His mother, Bobbie Scott, suggested the refrain and the closing line.

 "Whitey on the Moon" was released as the ninth track on Small Talk at 125th and Lenox, which was recorded late in the summer of 1970 in a studio belonging to Atlantic Records.
-Scott-Heron speaks the poem alongside a bongo drum accompaniment of a sort common in street poetry, and used by contemporaneous artists such as The Last Poets.
+Scott-Heron speaks the poem alongside a conga drum accompaniment of a sort common in street poetry, and used by contemporaneous artists such as The Last Poets.
 The track is just under two minutes long.
 Although the album has been frequently described as being recorded live in a nightclub in New York City, it was in fact recorded in a studio, with an audience present to simulate a live crowd.
 "Whitey on the Moon" narrates the story of Scott-Heron's "sister Nell," who is bitten by a rat while Neil Armstrong lands on the Moon.
 It then talks of medical debt that is incurred for her treatment, and rising costs of basic necessities as a result of the Moon landings.
 It ends with the sarcastic promise that when the next bills arrive, Scott-Heron would send them by "air mail special to Whitey on the Moon".
 The first lines of the poem run as follows:

 A rat done bit my sister Nell.